 Projected allowances are significantly higher during the period of the economic downturn.
 Perhaps contrary to intuition, our analysis suggests that low-risk segments, and portfolios, are proportionally likely to be most sensitive to specific assumptions about payment allocation rules, and differences across payment allocation rules increase during the downturn.
 These findings also suggest that portfolios with different levels of credit risk are likely to experience dissimilar impacts.
 Thus, our findings should be interpreted from a qualitative, rather than quantitative, perspective.
 Last, we highlight how projected allowances differ significantly from realized credit loss.
-This is primarily due to the focus of CECL on the concept of credit card loan at observation time, which contrasts with the revolving nature of credit card lending.
+This is primarily because of the focus of CECL on the concept of credit card loans at observation time, which contrasts with the revolving nature of credit card lending.
+In our empirical analysis, we also address the issue of sensitivity of CECL projections to macroeconomic forecasting error and observe that the impact can be significant.